SolaceDev/pubsubplus-kubernetes-quickstart/README.md

 ## Support

-Solace provides full support for the latest Solace Event Broker Software Operator and technical support for an additional six months.
+Solace provides full support for the latest Solace Event Broker Operator and technical support for an additional six months.

 _Solace Prometheus Exporter End of Life Notice : Please note that Solace will end of life Solace Prometheus Exporter version 1.0.1 as of June ,2024.
 This means there will be no releases for Solace Prometheus Exporter after June ,2024, however, Solace will continue to provide technical support for it until June, 2025.
 If you have monitoring enabled, the operator will default to downloading the Solace version of Solace Prometheus Exporter 1.0.1.
-The community version of the Prometheus Exporter available at GitHub - solacecommunity/solace-prometheus-exporter: Prometheus Solace Exporter  can be deployed with Solace Event Broker Software Operator.
+The community version of the Prometheus Exporter available at GitHub - solacecommunity/solace-prometheus-exporter: Prometheus Solace Exporter  can be deployed with Solace Event Broker Operator.
 Note that Solace does not officially support the community version of the Prometheus Exporter._

 Refer [Technical Product Support | Solace](https://solace.com/legal/technical-product-support/) for support terminologies.

 The following table shows:

 ![image](https://github.com/user-attachments/assets/f22255d5-ec7e-4f6e-a0c9-ac75c3992016)
-A green check mark shows the broker deployment using Solace Event Broker Software Operator is supported and tested on the specific Kubernetes distribution.
+A green check mark shows the broker deployment using Solace Event Broker Operator is supported and tested on the specific Kubernetes distribution.

 ![image](https://github.com/user-attachments/assets/e6af589a-a91d-41be-8209-e95fe1329cb5)
-A gray check mark shows the broker deployment using Solace Event Broker Software Operator is supported but not fully tested on the specific Kubernetes distribution.
+A gray check mark shows the broker deployment using Solace Event Broker Operator is supported but not fully tested on the specific Kubernetes distribution.
 In addition, there may be known issues or additional work required to deploy event broker services on the Kubernetes cluster.